Fred Hoiberg: Nebraska

 On March 30, 2019, Hoiberg was named head coach of the Nebraska Cornhuskers men's basketball team.
-Hoiberg was born in Lincoln, Neb., and his grandfather Jerry Bush was the head men's basketball coach at Nebraska from 1954 to 1963.
+Hoiberg was born in Lincoln and his grandfather Jerry Bush was the head men's basketball coach at Nebraska from 1954 to 1963.

 On March 11, 2020, during the Cornhuskers' first-round game in the Big Ten tournament against Indiana, Hoiberg fell ill.
 He was in visible discomfort for much of the game; when the camera panned to him at one point, he was wiping his head with his hand.
 He left the bench and went to the hospital with four minutes to go in the game, which the Cornhuskers lost.
 Amid concerns about COVID-19, the entire Cornhusker team was quarantined in the locker room for two hours after the game.
 Ultimately, Hoiberg was diagnosed with influenza A. In a statement posted to Twitter, Hoiberg said that he had been cleared to coach that night by tournament doctors.
 He stated that he would have never knowingly put "my team, my family, or anyone else" in danger.
 According to ESPN, the scare over Hoiberg, combined with Rudy Gobert of the Utah Jazz testing positive for COVID that night, led to a whirlwind of moves the following day that contributed to the effective end of the 2019–20 collegiate sports season.
-By Wednesday afternoon, nearly every Division I conference had called off their tournaments, followed by the NCAA canceling that year's basketball tournament and all other spring tournaments.
+By Thursday afternoon, nearly every Division I conference had called off their tournaments, followed by the NCAA canceling that year's basketball tournament and all other spring tournaments.
 Soon afterward, nearly every Division I conference suspended play in all sports indefinitely.

 In his fifth year as head coach at Nebraska in 2023–24, Hoiberg was named Big Ten Co-Coach of the Year after leading Nebraska to 22 wins during the regular season, the second-highest total in school history.
 The Huskers' third-place finish in the Big Ten was the program's best since joining the conference, and best by Nebraska since 1992–93.
 Hoiberg was the Huskers' first Big Ten Coach of the Year since Tim Miles was tabbed by the conference coaches in 2014 and fifth NU head coach to earn conference accolades.
 The award marked the second time that Hoiberg has been named coach of the year, as he was named Big 12 Co-Coach of the Year in 2012 with Kansas' Bill Self.